catseye/Fountain/doc/Design-of-Fountain.md

 grammar in the worst case.
 Maybe; I haven't thought much about this yet.
 My initial impression is that it seems a bit artificial.

+Thinking about it a bit more, to make this work for both parsing and generation, what we really need to do is to show the context and the string (whether it be the input for parsing or the result of generation) are related in size linearly -- that one is never more than _k_ times bigger than the other, where _k_ is a constant for the grammar).
+It might be feasible to do that in simple cases.
+My intuition at the moment is that it surely breaks down at some point, but it's not immediately clear where that point begins.

 #### Does all this talk of complexity classes even mean anything?

 In the end it means very little.
 The whole purpose of Fountain is